Installation Guidelines for Pro-install Partners

 1. Approved fastening methods include cable ties, screws, and industrial-grade VHB fastener tape, hook-and-loop, and dual-lock fasteners with VHB backer depending on device type and mounting surface.

-Note: Adhesives should not be the sole method used to secure a vehicle or asset gateway unless the device is being mounted on the top of the dash, another flat, clean surface in the vehicle, or to the windshield of an asset's cab.
+Note: Adhesives should not be the sole method used to secure a Vehicle Gateway or Asset unless the device is being mounted on the top of the dash, another flat, clean surface in the vehicle, or to the windshield of an asset's cab.

 • When installing Vehicle Gateways, use a minimum of 2 cable ties